serokell/blog-posts/edsl-michelson/article.md

 In January 2019, in collaboration with Tocqueville Group of the Tezos foundation, Serokell started the [Morley project](https://gitlab.com/morley-framework/morley/).
-One of its goals was to implement a comprehensive framework for testing arbitrary Michelson contracts that should support simple unit testing as well as more complex property-based testing.
+One of its goals was to implement a comprehensive framework for testing arbitrary Michelson contracts that would support simple unit testing as well as more complex property-based testing.
-Being more precise, we want to take a contract and feed with various sets of input and output values and see that it behaves as expected.
+Being more precise, we wanted to take a contract and feed with various sets of input and output values and see if it behaved as expected.

 A small remark before we go forward.
 In this article, we cover only a small subset of the Michelson's instructions and consider only the core of the Michelson's type system